TrixterFilm/trackteroid/doc/sphinx_source/quickstart.md

 Firstly, it automatically derives relationships whenever possible by dynamically inspecting the schema of the current session.
 This capability allows for seamless handling of relationships without requiring explicit configuration.

 However, Ftrack's dynamic nature means that certain entity types may require configuring relationships to align with specific requirements.
-Trackteroid provides the flexibility to describe and represent contextual relationships for such cases, enabling customization and adaptation to meet individual needs.
+Trackteroid provides the flexibility to describe and represent contextual relationships for such cases, enabling customization and adaptation to meet individual needs by implementing a [resolver](configuration.md#RELATIONSHIPS_RESOLVER).